ionut-ml/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Summary
 **In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**
+This project uses the UCI Bank Marketing dataset, which contains demographic (i.e.: age, education, etc.) and financial (i.e.: loans, housing, consumer price index, etc.) as well as other (e..g: previouse campaing outcome) information about potential customers for bank's marketing campain.
+Our goal is to predict if the customer answers "yes" or "no" to term deposit.
+To this end we will use classification algorithms in Azure in 2 ways: using Hyperdrive, and using AutoML.

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**